nickjbrowning/cscs-docs/docs/access/index.md

 <div class="grid cards" markdown>

--   :fontawesome-solid-layer-group: __Multi Factor Authentification__
+-   :fontawesome-solid-layer-group: __Multi Factor Authentication__

-    Before signing in to CSCS' web portals or using SSH, all users have to set up multi factor authentification (MFA)
+    Before signing in to CSCS' web portals or using SSH, all users have to set up multi factor authentication (MFA)

     [:octicons-arrow-right-24: MFA][ref-mfa]

 -   :fontawesome-solid-layer-group: __Web Services__

-    Before signing in to CSCS' web portals or using SSH, all users have to set up multi factor authentification (MFA)
+    Before signing in to CSCS' web portals or using SSH, all users have to set up multi factor authentication (MFA)

     [:octicons-arrow-right-24: Accessing CSCS web services][ref-access-web]